webrecorder/pywb/README.rst

 * Componentized architecture with standalone Warcserver, Recorder and Rewriter components.

-* Support for advanced "memento aggregation" and fallback chains for querying multiple remote and local archival sources.
+* Support for Memento API aggregation and fallback chains for querying multiple remote and local archival sources.

-* HTTP/S Proxy Mode with customizable Certificate Authority for proxy mode recording and replay.
+* HTTP/S Proxy Mode with customizable certificate authority for proxy mode recording and replay.

 * Flexible rewriting system with pluggable rewriters for different content-types.